vNPro3s/ai_chatbots_jossis/pro_files/intro.md

-As the old proverb said:
+As the old proverb says:

 > "Tell me, and I'll forget; show me, and I may remember; involve me, and I'll understand."

 So, there is no better way to start this relatively short introduction to the Python programming language than with examples.
-Our motivation is straightforward because many of NLP's contemporary methods are supported by Python solutions.
+Our motivation is straightforward: Many of NLP's contemporary methods are supported by Python solutions.

 ```python

 # this is a simple comment in Python
 # comments are not executed
 # usually they clarify code or emphasize something important
 # hashtag sign are preceding comment text

 print("This is a message from python!")

 ```

 If we run this in Python, simple output would be produced: